anilnokia/gitops/README.md

 If you want to reproduce this setup, then follow the full installation steps
 - Clone this repo and update all the repo URLs accordingly
 - Create a management cluster.
-- Configure proxy in /etc/environment with nokia proxy and add your cluster IP ranges to no_proxy
+- Configure proxy in /etc/environment with proxy and add your cluster IP ranges to no_proxy
-- Connect to the nokia vpn
+- Connect to the vpn

 ## Steps